How to Create a New Encrypted Backup in TouchCopy, iTunes, Apple Devices or Finder

 If you want to change your password for a backup in Apple Devices, iTunes or Finder, click "Change Password..." before backing up.
 Here, you'll need to enter your existing password, and then create a new password for any new backups you make.

-Forgot your iPhone backup password?
-Check out our guide on how to remove iPhone backup encryption.
+Forgot your password?
+Check out our guide on resetting a backup encryption password on your iPhone.

 How to access the contents of your encrypted backups